 There are three common diseases of zoysiagrass lawns:

 BROWN PATCH is most prevalent on zoysiagrass which has been heavily fertilized when night temperatures are above 68 degrees and day temperatures are above 80 degrees.
 Dead patches of grass may start small but can grow and join together to make patches more than 3 feet apart.
 Sometimes, there will be a ring of brown, dead grass surrounding a patch of green grass.
-To control brown patch, fertilize zoysia moderately in summer and if you irrigate, do it in the very late evening or very early morning.
+To control brown patch, fertilize zoysia moderately in summer and if you irrigate, do it in very early morning.
 There are lawn fungicides available to control brown patch.
 Read the label carefully and use the rate and timing that is indicated.

 DOLLAR SPOT occurs when nights are cool and days are warm in the spring and again in the fall.
 The spots of dead grass are about the size of your hand.
 They are very noticeable on closely mowed lawns.
 Look for a lesion on the grass blade, particularly on the edge of the grass blade.
 Sometimes these areas go all the way across the blade, causing the tip to die and to take on a straw color.
 The pattern and color of lesion development on the foliage is a good means of distinguishing dollar spot from brown patch.